-Smaller butterfly tattoos are placed on neck, ankles, wrists, hands and feet.
+Smaller butterfly tattoos are placed on neck, ankles, wrists, hands, and feet.

-Butterfly Tattoos with Dark Ink
+Butterfly Tattoos With Dark Ink

-Of course beauty is in the eye of the beholder, but at least that's my take on it.
+Of course, beauty is in the eye of the beholder, but at least that's my take on it.

 Where to Find Inspiration for Butterfly Tattoos

-What's so fun about butterfies and butterfly tattoos is the extraordinary variety available to choose from.
+What's so fun about butterflies and butterfly tattoos is the extraordinary variety available to choose from.
 If you want inspiration, just get a book or go online and look up butterflies themselves and see the amazing variety and color these beautiful creatures portray.

 I know some people will take a printed photo of a butterfly and bring it to their tattoo artist to work out a design resembling it.

-Some of the Best Butterfly Tattoos
+Some of the Best Ones

 But the absolute favorite for me is when you have the scrolling, vine-like look going up the length of a leg, arm or side.
 Include the butterfly and the dragonfly, and that's as good as it gets concerning tattoos for me.

-Why Butterfly Tattoos are so Popular Among Women
+Why They Are So Popular Among Women

-It seems the reason why butterfly tattoos are so popular among women is they look good in many places where they're placed, and so unless they're really done badly, or have some added dark sort of connotation, most work well in situations where they'll be seen socially and in most instances - professionally.
-Obviously it depends on the profession, but they're less risky than some tattoos that could keep you from getting hired.
+It seems the reason why butterfly tattoos are so popular among women is they look good in many places where they're placed, and so unless they're really done badly, or have some added dark sort of connotation, most work well in situations where they'll be seen socially and, in most instances, professionally.
+Obviously, it depends on the profession, but they're less risky than some tattoos that could keep you from getting hired.